Configuration File¶

 #quality = 95

 # Compression amount for png images (0 to 9).
-Does not affect quality.
+Only affects size, not quality.

 #compression = 3